PragTob/rails-beginner-cheatsheet/README.md

 Get the site running locally
 ============================

-To get the site running locally (for development/contribution or trying it out) do the following (after you cloned etc. as described above):
+To get the site running locally (for development/contribution or trying it out) enter the following commands on your command line in the folder of this repository (after you cloned etc. as described above):

 ```
 bundle install
 jekyll serve
 ```

+This assumes you already have Ruby installed :)

 Now you can visit http://0.0.0.0:4000/ to see the website locally!
 Yay you!